A recent snowstorm made me revisit my emergency kit for preparedness. I try to keep it natural and am happy to share the contents with you.

 You can add fresh items during the year if you know they will last.
-In the fall, I put a hard skinned squash in my pack.
+In the fall, I put a hard-skinned squash in my pack.
 If I can’t cook it, it can still be eaten raw if necessary.
 Apples are another good choice.
-Choose keeping apples like Arkansas Black or Haralsons.
+Choose to keep apples like Arkansas Black or Haralsons.
 These can’t be kept for long, but for a week or so, they will be fine.
 (Check this list for more apples that will keep well.)

 Do you have an emergency pack ready?

 If so, what’s in yours?
-Please share with the community in the comments!
+Please share it with the community in the comments!